How a Backroads Mom Raised Two Champion Cyclists

 Your sons are both serious cyclists.
 How did you support their outdoor aspirations as kids?
 What’s that like now?

-My kids were both born wired as athletes, it’s as if they ran before they walked.
-As toddlers they were more than just busy, they were a tiny bit feral.
-I remember my husband and I would have to take them to a pool at night because a full day still never seemed to tire them out.
-Sitting still to read, for arts and crafts, or learning music was not in their DNA, so we had to find them alternate outlets for their energy.
-They both seemed to excel in sports.
-They trained and competed in different genres of biking and skiing and when the time came to make a choice in which sport they would pursue, they both chose mountain biking.
-Both have been Canadian Champions and raced/race on the World Cup.
-Jack is now riding for fun, while Finn went on to be World Junior Champion, World Cup Junior Champion and has now stood on several World Cup Podiums as a pro.
-I am so, so proud of them both.
-They put in so much hard work over the years, and have succeeded at so much already – they’re my heroes.
-Serendipitously, travelling with work has allowed our paths to cross many times throughout the world, which has enabled me to be at many World Cups where my boys have raced.
-As an example, I am the Regional Coordinator for Scotland and the timing of the World Cup races at Fort William, Scotland have lined up perfectly to when I’ve needed to travel in my region.
-Finn is on the Specialized Gravity World Cup team and they base their warehouse in the same tiny Provençal town as Backroads – which is truly an amazing coincidence.
+My kids were both born athletes; it’s as if they ran before they walked.
+As toddlers, they were more than just energetic; they were a little feral.
+No matter how full the day was, it never seemed to tire them out.
+Quiet activities like reading, music, or crafts just weren’t in their DNA, so we knew we had to find other outlets for their energy.
+They gravitated naturally to sports.
+They trained and competed in different genres of biking and skiing, and when the time came to make a choice in which sport they would pursue, they both chose mountain biking.
+They’ve each been Canadian Champions and competed on the World Cup circuit.
+Jack now rides for fun, while Finn went on to become a World Junior Champion, World Cup Junior Champion, and has now stood on 14 World Cup podiums as a professional.

 Where does your sons' interest in mountain biking and outdoor adventure come from?
 And what advice would you share with other parents looking to get their kids outside?